British hydrogen bomb programme: Decision

-The Castle Bravo test on 1 March 1954 was America's first test of a hydrogen bomb using solid thermonuclear fuel.
+The Castle Bravo test on 1 March 1954 was America's largest test of a hydrogen bomb using solid thermonuclear fuel.
 Its yield was more than twice what had been expected, and was the largest ever American detonation.

 The successful test of an atomic bomb represented an extraordinary scientific and technological achievement.
 Britain became the world's third nuclear power, reaffirming its status as a great power, but hopes that the United States would be sufficiently impressed to restore the Special Relationship were soon dashed.
 On 1 November 1952, the United States conducted Ivy Mike, the first successful test of a true thermonuclear device (also known as a hydrogen bomb).
 Due to its physical size and use of cryogenic liquid deuterium, it was not suitable for use as a deliverable weapon, but the Castle Bravo test on 1 March 1954 used a much smaller device with solid lithium deuteride.
 Boosted by the nuclear fusion reaction in lithium-7, the yield of 15 MtTNT was more than twice what had been expected, and indeed was the largest detonation the Americans would ever carry out.
 This resulted in widespread radioactive fallout that affected 236 Marshall Islanders, 28 Americans, and the 23 crewmen of a Japanese fishing boat, the Daigo Fukuryū Maru (Lucky Dragon No. 5).
 Meanwhile, the Soviet Union tested Joe 4, a boosted fission weapon with a yield of 400 ktTNT on 12 August 1953.
 This was followed by Joe 19, a true two-stage thermonuclear weapon on 20 November 1954.

 Although the British Hurricane device was more advanced than the American Fat Man bombs of 1946, Britain was still several years behind in nuclear weapons technology, and while British and Soviet advances had taken much of the heat out of American opposition to renewed cooperation with the British, the United States Congress saw little benefit in it for the United States.
 The McMahon Act was amended by the Atomic Energy Act of 1954 on 30 August, which allowed for greater exchange of information with foreign nations, but it fell far short of what the British government wanted.
 Churchill, who had replaced Attlee as prime minister, turned to Lord Cherwell for advice on the prospect of producing a British hydrogen bomb.
 Cherwell reported that "We think we know how to make an H-bomb", but Penney did not agree with this sanguine assessment.